 | Read Time: 8 minutes |

-Lincoln Financial Advisors Corporation (“Lincoln Financial Advisors”) (CRD#3978) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
+Lincoln Financial Advisors Corporation (“Lincoln Financial Advisors“) (CRD#3978) has accumulated numerous complaints from FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors who suffered financial losses.
+If you lost money with Lincoln Financial Advisors, you have the right to pursue legal action to recover your investment losses.

-At the Law Offices of Robert Wayne Pearce, we have investigated Lincoln Financial Advisors, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+At the Law Offices of Robert Wayne Pearce, we have thoroughly investigated Lincoln Financial Advisors, its regulatory violations, and customer complaints.
+We represent investors nationwide with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Most investors are required to resolve disputes through FINRA arbitration rather than traditional court proceedings because of mandatory arbitration clauses in their account agreements.

 Can I Sue Lincoln Financial Advisors?